Dr. Bing Yu

 Dr. Yu’s Ph.D. research focused on fiber optic sensors and instrumentation based on white-light interferometry for harsh environments.
 His study has led to the invention of a thermally tunable optical filter (TOF) and the new method of using TOF as a cost-effective demodulation scheme for white-light interferometry (WLI).
 His work on diaphragm-based Fabry-Perot interferometric (DB-FPI) sensors for partial discharge detection in high voltage power transformers has attracted a significant amount of national and international attention in the field.

-During his tenure at Duke University Dr. Yu has developed a number of noninvasive or minimally invasive optical spectroscopy and spectral imaging technologies for biomedical applications.
+During his tenure at Duke University Dr. Yu has developed several noninvasive or minimally invasive optical spectroscopy and spectral imaging techniques for biomedical applications.
 He has developed a smart fiber optic sensor that can significantly improve the portability, accuracy and repeatability of in vivo tissue optical spectroscopy.
 The smart sensor is currently investigated for oral and cervical cancer diagnosis in the developing world.
-The spectral imaging system he recently developed (with Dr. Quincy Brown) can simultaneously acquire full reflectance spectra and provide real-time diagnosis from 49 individual tissue sites.
+The spectral imaging system he recently developed can simultaneously acquire full reflectance spectra and provide real-time diagnosis from 49 individual tissue sites.
 The device is being evaluated for intraoperative assessment of breast tumor margins in a 200-patient clinical trial in the Duke University Hospital.
-Dr. Yu has also studied the use of a side-firing fiber optic sensor based on frequency-domain photon migration for cancer diagnosis during image-guided breast core-needle biopsy and tumor cycling hypoxia in animal models.
+Dr. Yu has also studied the use of a side-firing fiber optic sensor based on frequency-domain near-infrared spectroscopy (FD-NIRS) for cancer diagnosis during image-guided breast core-needle biopsy and monitoring of tumor hypoxia in animal models.

 B. Yu, H.L.
 Fu and N. Ramanujam, “Instrument-Independent Diffuse Reflectance Spectroscopy,” Journal of Biomedical Optics, vol. 16(1): p.
 011010 (2011).